Revealing the value of microbial exploration.

 (Status: Past)

-An art & science & augmented reality technology immersive exhibit (and app) to undertake a colorful microbial journey at the famous Cooper Union Gallary. . . and at home
+An art & science & augmented reality technology immersive exhibit (and app) to undertake a colorful microbial journey at the famous Cooper Union Gallery. . . and at home.

 Purple Microbe Project.